Umbrian language: Corpus

 Other minor inscriptions are from Todi, Assisi and Spoleto.

 Alphabet

 The Iguvine tablets were written in two alphabets.
-The older, the Umbrian alphabet, like other Old Italic script, was derived from the Etruscan alphabet, and was written right-to-left, essentially equivalent to the Neo-Etruscan, but using letter shaped like a 'P' from the Archaic Etruscan alphabet for the unique Umbrian sound discussed below.
+The older, the Umbrian alphabet, like other Old Italic script, was derived from the Etruscan alphabet, and was written right-to-left, essentially equivalent to the Neo-Etruscan, but using a letter shaped like a 'P' from the Archaic Etruscan alphabet for the unique Umbrian sound discussed below.
 The newer was written in the Latin script.
 The texts are sometimes called Old Umbrian and New Umbrian.
 The differences are mainly orthographic.
 For example, rs in the Latin alphabet is represented by a single character in the native script (generally transcribed as ř; this represents an unknown sound that developed regularly from intervocalic *-d- in most cases).
 To clearly distinguish them, the native script is generally transcribed in bold, the Latin in italics.